hpc-apps/EXA_PMRA20/README.md

 # Challenges  for runtime systems, programming models and applications on complex SoCs

 # Overview
 With significant progress in chip manufacturing technology, the complexity of available architectures is increasing with higher core count (up to 64+ core per socket), depth of the memory hierarchy and more heterogeneity with integrated GPUs, FPGAs or NICs.

-This landscape of architectures that may be available to reach the exascale leads to increasing concerns regarding applicative performance.
-To squeeze the maximum level of performance out of these complexe SoCs, applications may rely on  parallel and heterogeneous programming models or dedicated runtime systems.
+This diversity  of designs to reach the exascale era leads to increasing concerns regarding applicative performance.
+To squeeze the maximum level of performance out of these complexe SoCs,  parallel programming models, advanced runtime systems or data traffic reduction will play a major role.
 These approaches need to deal with the complexity of the underlying architecture to optimize both power and time to solution.

-The objective of this workshop is to share latest updates on these issues.
-This includes, thread/task scheduling, GPU task engine, programming models or tuning of applications and algorithms.
-Panel sessions and keynote talks will also be used to share visions.
+The objective of this workshop is to share latest updates on these topics.
+This includes, thread/task scheduling, GPU task engine, programming models or tuning of applications and algorithms on these emerging platforms.